G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/IAM.md

         </big></big></b>
     </summary>

-- Заблокируйте ключи доступа корневого пользователя к своей учетной записи AWS
+- Lock the root user's access keys to your AWS account
-- Создание отдельных пользователей IAM
+- Create individual IAM users
-- Используйте группы для назначения разрешений пользователям IAM
+- Use groups to assign permissions to IAM users
-- По возможности используйте политики, определенные AWS, для назначения разрешений
+- Whenever possible, use policies defined by AWS to assign permissions
-- Предоставить наименьшие привилегии
+- Grant least privilege
-- Использование уровней доступа для просмотра разрешений IAM
+- Using access levels to view IAM permissions
-- Настройте надежную политику паролей для ваших пользователей
+- Set up a strong password policy for your users
-- Включить MFA для привилегированных пользователей
+- Enable MFA for privileged users
-- Используйте роли для приложений, работающих на инстансах Amazon EC2
+- Use roles for applications running on Amazon EC2 instances
-- Используйте роли для делегирования разрешений
+- Use roles to delegate permissions
-- Не сообщайте ключи доступа
+- Do not share access keys
-- Регулярно меняйте учетные данные
+- Change your credentials regularly
-- Удалить ненужные учетные данные
+- Remove unnecessary credentials
-- Используйте условия политики для дополнительной безопасности
+- Use policy terms for added security
-- Мониторинг активности в вашей учетной записи AWS
+- Monitor activity in your AWS account

 </details>
 <br>